E. coli O157:H7 Infection

 If you suspect you or someone you love has been infected with, or died from, E. coli O157:H7, and that the infection was caused by contaminated food, you may be entitled to compensation for your illness.

-If you or a loved one has been injured or killed by a foodborne illness, please call the Texas E. coli Food Poisoning Injury Lawyers at Hill Law Firm today to speak with a lawyer in either of our Houston or San Antonio offices.
+If you or a loved one has been injured or killed by a foodborne illness, please call the Texas E. coli Food Poisoning Injury Lawyer at Hill Law Firm today to speak with a lawyer in either of our San Antonio office.
 It is important to move quickly to preserve evidence and your legal rights.